With decreasing attention spans and everyone using small screens, it makes sense to publish 300 word blog posts, right?

 Here are some searching tips by Matt Cutts.[youtube https://www.youtube.com/watch?v=vqWoeuZ3Tbk]

 You can dig deeper if you use these 25 search operators to deep-dive into any website.

 Do you want to include different types of content in your post?

 Then use these other avenues.

-You should reference scientific research in your posts. if possible.
+You should reference scientific research in your posts, if possible as part of your content strategy.
 It will improve your credibility.
 Google Scholar is a good starting point for digging up scientific studies.

 Here are the search results for ‘improve memory.’